ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_getting_your_starter_website.md

 #### Add images

-When you need an image, preferably use one from [image pack](img/photos.zip), this will let you compare effects of your work to screenshots in the tutorial.
+When you need an image, preferably use one from [this image pack](img/photos.zip), this will let you compare effects of your work to screenshots in the tutorial.

 At this point you are ready to proceed with the next step.